swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Version Control

+Keeping track of changes that you or your collaborators make to data files, software, and project organization is a critical part of research.
+Using a formal version control system allows you to easily see what changed, when it changed, and who changed it.
+The most common version control sytems are git, Subversion and Mercurial, although there are many others.

 ### Goals

 *   *Reproducibility:*
-    for your future self (when you get the referee's report a year from now), your lab-mates and collaborators (in case you leave the project), and (heaven forbid) the person who accuses you of making up your data.
+    Version control allows you to easily reference or retrieve a specific version of the entire project.
+This is invaluable for your future self (when you finally get the reviews back for your paper), for your lab-mates and collaborators (in case you leave the project), and reviewers / editors / other scientists who want to convince themselves of the conclusions in your published research.
 *   *Efficiency:*
-    if data and files are stored in a standard way, your future self can come back to a project in 6 months and not have to spend 2 days figuring out what's what.
+    If data and files are stored in a standard way, your future self can come back to a project after a long field season and not have to spend days remembering what you did last, or what your collaborators have changed while you have been gone.
-    Ditto for someone else trying to take what you've done and go in a new direction.
+    This is also true for someone else who wants to take what you've done and go in a new direction.
 *   *Fixability:*
-    version control of code, figures, and data helps you figure out why Figure 4 looks different now from last week.
+    Having access to every version of code, figures, and data helps you figure out why Figure 4 looks different now from last week.
-*   *Sharing and Collaboration:* version control tools make it easy to share projects and update them, sometimes simultaneously, with other collaborators
+*   *Sharing and Collaboration:*
+    Version control tools make it easy to share projects and update them, sometimes simultaneously, with other collaborators.

 ### Rules

-1. Everything created by a human being goes under version control as soon as it's created
+1. Everything created by a human being goes under version control as soon as it is created.
+This includes scripts for data management, cleaning and analyses; software packages; and documentation.
+Some types of files may not be appropriate for version control:
-    *   With the possible exception of manuscripts (discussed below)
-    *   And the possible exception of raw data, especially if large
+  * raw and / or synthesized data (see section on data, below)
+  * manuscripts, depending on the format, but see the Manuscript section for details
+  * intermediate files that can be regenerated
-2. The repository is mirrored on at least one machine that *isn't* the researcher's computer
+2. The repository is mirrored on at least one machine that *isn't* the researcher's computer.
+The other machine might be a lab or departmental server, or a public site such as GitHub or Bitbucket.
-    *   E.g., pushed to GitHub or sync'd with a departmental server
-3. The project repository contains a checklist of things that must pass before a change is shared with the world
+3. You share your changes frequently, and incorporate changes from others frequently.
+Don't allow your local version of the project repository to drift apart from copies on other machines.
+3. Decide (along with any collaborators) on your own checklist for committing & sharing changes to the project and document this checklist in the repository. ('Sharing' means moving changes from your computer onto another machine / site).
+The list might include things such as:
+    * Writing commit messages that clearly explain any changes
+    * Size and content of single commits
-    *   Style guidelines met, to-do list updated, smoke test(s) pass
+    * Style guidelines for code
-    *   Note: "shared with the world" means "pushed to GitHub" or however else changes are copied off the researcher's computer
+    * Updating to-do lists
+    * Bans on committing half-done work or broken code

 ### Discussion

-Many newcomers find version control systems confusing, in part because some of their benefits only become apparent in large projects with many collaborators.
+Version control is probably the most technical section of this guide, and then one with the steepest learning curve.
+Most newcomers find version control systems confusing, in part because some of their benefits only become apparent in large projects with many collaborators.
-It can be thefore tempting to revert to using "Save As" with a version number in the file's name, or to rely on backup systems to save the history of a project.
+It can be therefore be tempting to revert to using "Save As" with a version number in the file's name, or to rely on backup systems to save the history of a project.

-We nevertheless recommend using version control on all projects, right from the start, since its features best address the goals listed above:
+We nevertheless recommend learning version control and using it on all projects, right from the start, since its features best address the goals listed above: